entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is -.
 The coding of *Megamastax amblyodus* is -.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is -.
+The coding of *Pauropetalichthys magnoculus*, *Eurycaraspis incilis*, *Ellopetalichthys scheii* should be revised from ? to -.

 703. Transverse external groove behind pineal opening: (0) absent; (1) present.